PascalCarrivain/ksmm/README.md

 dim_in = 6 * 64 * 1 # a_2 * b_2 * d_2
-batch_size = 25088 # support for other batch-sizes is in progress; for now we finetuned the hyperparameters of our kernel only for 25'088= 196 (ctx length) * 128 (batch size) = effective ViT batch size batch_size_last = True # True or False, whether the batch size is the last or the first dimension of the input and output tensors device='cpu' # 'cuda' or 'cpu', the kernel is only available on GPU
+batch_size = 25088 # support for other batch-sizes is in progress; for now we finetuned the hyperparameters of our kernel only for 25'088= 196 (ctx length) * 128 (batch size) = effective ViT batch size batch_size_last = True # True or False, whether the batch size is the last or the first dimension of the input and output tensors device='cuda' # 'cuda' or 'cpu', the kernel is only available on GPU

 x = torch.randn((dim_in, batch_size) if batch_size_last else (batch_size, dim_in),
                 dtype=torch.float32, # torch.float16 is fine too